ayazhankadessova/job-search-website/README.md

 - remark : we cannot protect everything, since the user can still store the token in a prone to attacks environment.

+1. helmet

+- sets different http header to prevent numerous attacks.
+- used in many other packages as a dependency

+2. cors

+- ensures our api is accessible from a different domain
+- make api accessible for the public

+3. xss-clean library

+- sanitizes user input in `req.body`, `req.query`, `req.params` -> protects from cross-site scripting attacks, where the attacker tries to inject some malicious code.

+4. express-rate-limit

+- minimizes the amount of requests a user can make

 ---

 ## changes